clij/clij-docs/README.md

 print("Pulining one image from the GPU took " + (getTime() - time) + " msec");
 ```

-When executing the macro on an Intel Core i7-8650U CPU and Intel UHD Graphics 620 GPU, the output is:
+When executing the macro on an Intel Core i7-8650U CPU with a built-in Intel UHD Graphics 620 GPU (Windows 10, 64 bit), the output is:

 ```java
 CPU mean filter no 1 took 3043 msec